cidneyhamilton/blank-gh-site/_posts/2018-10-12-advice-for-newly-diagnosed-zebras.md

 ### Don't Make Comparisons

 Everyone with EDS is different.
 Diet and exercise have a huge impact on symptom severity, but "just do Pilates!" or "become vegan!" isn't usually helpful advice.
-If you're already a vegetarian or vegan, or athletic, you're well on your way to managing your symptoms, but <b>stressing out your body by making major lifestyle changes</b> will be counterproductive.
+If you're already a vegetarian or vegan, or athletic, you're well on your way to managing your symptoms, but **stressing out your body by making major lifestyle changes** will be counterproductive.

 ### Beware Support Groups